 - Global permissions (actually associated with the folders)

 As noted earlier, an Organization resource is created when Cloud Identity is enabled for a GCP project - or created during GSuite setup.
 A simple GCP account without Cloud Identity enabled will not have an Organization resource.
 A GCP account can be configured to grant access to any identities registered with Google, not just those allocated with Cloud Identity.
+See later for more info on Organization entities.

 A GCP project is always a direct child of a GCP account - projects are never nested.
 A project holds multiple resources such as: